JobaerChowdhury/salary-review-calculation/solution.md

 CTO -> Project manager -> Team lead -> Developer

 So we need to have a tree like structure where Developer is the leaf node, and others are branch nodes.
-CTO can be considered as the root node.

 Once we make this observation the implementation is straight forward.
 Please have a look at the classes under the ```composite``` package.
-Here is a short description.
+Here is a brief summary.

 1. **Employee** interface represeting the hierarchical relationships.
 It also contains the problem domain functions like ```calculateGroupSalary``` etc.
 2. **Developer** this is the leaf node.
 It only thinks about itself.
 3. **CompositeEmployee** class is the branch node.
+CTO, Project Manager, and Team Leads are this type of class.
 Have a look at how
       ```calculateGroupSalary``` method is implemented.
 4. **CefaloReviewSystem** - this is where we used the composite pattern
       and solve our problem.
-Have a look at how it uses the Developer,
+Have a look at how it uses the ```Developer```,
-      CompositeEmployee classes.
+      ```CompositeEmployee``` classes.

 Run the ```App.main``` function using the ```CefaloReviewSystem```
        implementation to see how everything fits together.

-### Lets add more functionality ###
+### Lets add some more functionality ###

-Let's say we now have two more functionalities we need to add in the system.
+Let's say we now have two more functionality that we need to add in the system.

-1. Print the hierarchy starting from that node
+1. Print the hierarchy starting from a specific node, it can be any node
-2. Instead of complicated increment, what if everyone's salary is increase by
-    a flat percentage.
+2. Instead of complicated increment, what if everyone's salary is increase by a flat percentage.

 Have a look at how both of this is implemented in the ```CompositeEmployee```
     class.

 Test these two method in the main function and we are done.

-Not yet!
+Not quite!

-If our goal is to learn the composite pattern and apply it to solve a
-problem then we are done.
+If our goal is to learn the composite pattern and apply it to solve a problem then we are done.
 But we have some better things in mind.
 Bear with me!